rust-gamedev/rust-gamedev.github.io/content/news/029/index.md

 utilities.

 Version 0.9.0 brings a few breaking changes.
-Notably `wgpu` was updated to 0.12 and we now require Edition 2021.
+Notably `wgpu` was updated to 0.12 and it now requires Edition 2021.
 Full details are available in the [release notes][pixels-changelog].

 [pixels]: https://github.com/parasyte/pixels